ChrisSargent/Sticky-Pixel-Site/src/_work/travelaer.md

 {% contentfor why %}
-Sticky Pixel has a close collaboration with Travelaer, the two companies working together in the past on two consulting projects for Amadeus.
+Sticky Pixel has collaborated closely with Travelaer in the past, working on two consulting projects for a large Airline IT Services company.
 In the first, we developed a library of reusable, front-end components and online style guide for a flagship consumer and business travel management app.
-In the second, we provided front-end development of a brand-new app for their Outlook Web platform.
+In the second, we provided front-end development of a brand-new, enterprise-focused app that brought travel management right in to users' MS Outlook.

-This experience gave Travelaer the knowledge and confidence that we were able to produce high-quality results, reflecting the values of Travelaer.
+This experience gave Travelaer the knowledge and confidence that we were able to produce high-quality results, reflecting their values.
 {% endcontentfor %}